Video Game / Tales of Link

 - Badass Adorable: The characters' fighting sprites are chibi, based off of the art design of the "Tales of Gekijou" miniseries.

-- Bonus Level Of Hell: Insofar as a free-to-play gacha game can have such things, the global-exclusive Ares Realms function as these, getting gruelling in later stages, though the reward is usually a 6* character that the Realm is based on at the time, with the likes of Dhaos, Yggdrasill, Kratos (a Global-exclusive version that used his Cruxis/Judgment costume), Barbatos Goetia, Saleh, and Van Grants (in his Final Boss costume) getting their own Ares Realms.
+- Bonus Level Of Hell: Insofar as a free-to-play gacha game can have such things, the global-exclusive Ares Realms function as these, getting gruelling in later stages, though the reward is usually a 6* character that the Realm is based on at the time, with the likes of Dhaos, Yggdrasill, Kratos (a Global-exclusive version that used his Cruxis/Judgment costume), Barbatos Goetia, Saleh, Van Grants (in his Final Boss costume) and Gaius (also in his Final Boss form) getting their own Ares Realms.

 - Brainwashed and Crazy: The effect of a Seed of Ruin on a normal human.

 - Breakout Character: Sara and Kana have managed this thanks to them being announced for Tales Of The Rays.

 - Bribing Your Way to Victory: Hero Stones (used to summon rare heroes) can be obtained in small amounts through missions, or simply bought in bundles using real cash.